Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers

 \section{Introduction}

-Representing physical relationships via graph representations has proven to be an efficient, versatile, and expressive concept with vast utility in machine learning.
+Representing physical relationships via graph representations has proven to be an efficient and versatile concept with vast utility in machine learning.
 Prominent examples are road network graphs \cite{bastani2018roadtracer}, neuron representations and connections in the brain \cite{song2019graph_altzheimer}, blood vessels \cite{chen2021retinal}, and cell interactions \cite{zhou2019histology3}.
-The underlying physical structures are typically captured as a voxelized image without regarding semantic content.
-Hence, constructing graph representations from images (image-to-graph) is one of the critical challenges for unlocking the full potential in many real-world applications \cite{li2022graph}.
+Here, typically used voxelized images disregard the physical structure's semantic content.
+Hence, constructing graph representations from images (image-to-graph, see Fig. \ref{fig:i2g}) is a critical challenge for unlocking the full potential in many real-world applications \cite{li2022graph}.

-Traditionally, image-to-graph extraction involves a complex multi-stage process of segmentation, skeletonization, and graph pruning, which leads to inaccuracies and information loss at each step \cite{drees2021voreen}.
-These limitations negatively impact prediction accuracy and reduce the application to downstream tasks that require more information from the underlying image (e.g., \cite{sobisch2022automated, shit2022graflow}).
-Hence, there is a clear need for machine learning solutions that facilitate a direct image-to-graph extraction \cite{he2020sat2graph,belli2019nodeprune}.
-Recently, vision transformers have been proposed for this task and showed superior performance to traditional multi-stage graph extraction approaches \cite{shit2022relationformer, xu2022rngdet++}.
-However, these approaches only work on large sets of annotated 2D data and have not been shown to generalize to diverse 3D datasets where graph-level annotations are even less common than pixel annotations.
+Traditionally, image-to-graph transformation involves a complex multi-stage process of segmentation, identification of physical structures and their relations, and iteratively pruning the constructed graph, which leads to inaccuracies and information loss at each step \cite{drees2021voreen}.
+These disadvantages negatively impact prediction accuracy and limit the application to downstream tasks that require more information from the underlying image (e.g., \cite{sobisch2022automated, shit2022graflow}).
+Hence, there is a clear need for machine learning solutions that facilitate accurate image-to-graph transformation in a single step \cite{he2020sat2graph,belli2019nodeprune}.
+Recently, vision transformers have been proposed for this task and showed superior performance to traditional multi-stage approaches \cite{shit2022relationformer, xu2022rngdet++}.
+However, these approaches require large sets of annotated 2D data and have not been shown to generalize to diverse 3D datasets where graph-level annotations are not widely available.

-To address this challenge, we adopt and extend concepts from the field of inductive \ac{tl} (see taxonomy in \cite{pan2009survey} and Supplementary Figure 1), which has not been explored for image-to-graph extraction.
-Specifically, we assume the availability of large sets of image-graph pairs in some source domains (e.g. 2D satellite images of roads) and a small set of labeled data from the target domain (e.g. 3D microscopy image of vascular networks) that can both be used to train our image-to-graph model.
+To address this challenge, we adopt and extend concepts from the field of inductive \ac{tl} (see taxonomy in \cite{pan2009survey}), which have not been explored for image-to-graph transformation.
+Inductive TL simultaneously uses large annotated datasets in the source domain (e.g., 2D satellite images) and a small set of labeled data in the target domain (e.g., 3D microscopy images of vascular networks).